Understanding eCommerce Architecture: Building a Strong Foundation for Online Success

 • Hard to change and adapt to new business needs

-• More vulnerable due to lack of additional layer for protection and validation
+• More vulnerable due to the lack of an additional layer for protection and validation

 It consists of an extra middle-tier architecture for managing client and server data flow.
 The architecture can also handle data validation functions and authentication.